mrowe/mikerowecode.com/_posts/2005-06-06-error-adding-user.md

+---
+layout: post
-Problem adding a user in Mac OS X
+title: Problem adding a user in Mac OS X
+---

 Weird...
 I tried to create an account for a friend on my Powerbook today (Mac OS X Tiger 104.1), and it kept failing.
 Well, it appeared